xmartlabs/XLForm/README.md

 ```

-Normally we will have a collection of object to select (these objects should have a string to display them and a value in order to serialize them), XLForm has to be able to display these objects as well as  to be able to create the object HTTP parameter properly.
+Normally we will have a collection of object to select (these objects should have a string to display them and a value in order to serialize them), XLForm has to be able to display these objects.

 XLForm follows the following rules to display an object:

+1. If the value of the `XLFormRowDescriptor` object is nil, XLForm uses the `noValueDisplayText` row property as display text.
+2. If the XLFormRowDescriptor instance has a `valueTransformer` property value.
+XLForm uses the `NSValueTransformer` to convert the selected object to a NSString.
-1. If the object is a `NSString` or `NSNumber` it uses the object `description` property.
+3. If the object is a `NSString` or `NSNumber` it uses the object `description` property.
-2. If the object conforms to protocol `XLFormOptionObject`, XLForm gets the display value from `formDisplayText` method.
+4. If the object conforms to protocol `XLFormOptionObject`, XLForm gets the display value from `formDisplayText` method.
-3. Otherwise it return nil.
+5. Otherwise it return nil.
 That means you should conforms the protocol `:)`.

-XLForm follows the following rules to get the option value:

-1. If the object is a `NSString`, `NSNumber` or `NSDate` it uses the object itself as the option value.
-2. If the object conforms to protocol `XLFormOptionObject`, XLForm gets the option value from `formValue` method.
-3. Otherwise it return nil.
-That means you should conforms the protocol :).
+You may be interested in change the display text either by setting up `noValueDisplayText` or `valueTransformer` property or making the selector options objects to conform to `XLFormOptionObject` protocol.

 This is the protocol declaration: